 Brainwashing and Abuse in Relationships

-Brainwashing occurs in long-term abusive relationships, but begins in the very beginning.
+Brainwashing occurs in long-term abusive relationships but begins in the very beginning.
 I once pictured a brainwash-able person as a prisoner of war.
 Much later, I understood that brainwashing easily affects people just like me.

 I doubt my husband brainwashed me on purpose.
 He did not have the military’s training for “successful negotiations” until late in our relationship.
-However, Lifton’s Brainwashing Process and the cycle of abuse are similar, and we definitely experienced the cycle of abuse.
+However, Lifton’s Brainwashing Process and the cycle of abuse are similar, and I definitely experienced the cycle of abuse.

 Brainwashing is a process that breaks down the victim’s reality and replaces it with a substitute reality of the abuser’s choosing.
 Slowly and surely, my husband’s verbal abuse and emotional violence carried my mind to a very dark place.